clemsonacm/hackpack/README.md

 	in a file.
 For example, `ten-commandments.tex` instead of `TenCommandments.tex`
-+	All sample contest problems should be in a subdirectory called `problems` and futher in a subdirectory based on the problem name.
++	All sample contest problems should be in a subdirectory called `problems` and in a further subdirectory based on the problem name.
 For example if the topic `foo` has a problem `bar` the path to the code sample could be `foo/bar.cpp`
 +	In the _rare_ circumstance that your finished product is one `tex` file and place it in general instead